You know the basics of keyword research and why it's essential, but your website isn’t like everyone else’s.

 The Keyword Magic Tool has a filter specifically for finding keywords with Featured Snippets, as shown below:

 Use this filter to hone in on keywords that you can start targeting to get Featured Snippet placements, and more visibility and traffic.

 There are several types of text that can result in a featured snippet: lists (ordered and unordered), pieces of text (usually in the form of an answer), headings, bullet points, and tables.

-Based on that, I can think of at least three ways to get featured with my dog tail story.
+Based on that, we can think of at least three ways to get featured with our dog tail story.

-If you want Google to pull together a list based on your headings, make sure they are super logical.
-Let’s say you want to come up in search for the question What is my dog saying with his tail?
+If you want Google to pull together a list based on your headings, make sure they’re super logical.
+Let’s say you want to come up in the search for the question: What is my dog saying with his tail?

 Here is an example of what your headings should look like:

 Remember that your headings won’t be treated as such if you don’t back them up with text.
 A heading always implies there should be at least one sentence following to explain it in more detail.

 This is when you provide an answer to a question that’s bothering a lot of people right in the first paragraph of your blog post.
 Sometimes Google will pull together an answer from different parts of your text.

 So if you don’t want to bother with lists (which is understandable), go with a question-answer paragraph.
 We’ll guide you through this using the Semrush Keyword Magic Tool.